lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

     :name: portal-105-4-2
     :alt: A screenshot displaying a line drawn across a source, accompanied by a pop-up window showing the source's 1D brightness profile along that line.

-    Figure 2: A line drawn across a source, with a pop-up window displaying the 1D brightness profile of the source.
+    Figure 2: A line drawn across an object, with a pop-up window displaying the 1D brightness profile of the object.

 **6. Select the Points Tool.**
 To extract pixel information for selected points,